Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 The Arbitration Act imposes no restrictions on the substantive law that the parties may choose, provided that this choice does not offend Brazilian public policy and moral values.

 Where the parties’ choice of law is unclear, the tribunal will conduct a conflict of laws analysis.
-Although there is no consensus on which conflict of laws rules should apply in this regard, tribunals seated in Brazil often apply the Brazilian conflict of law rules, which are established by the Introductory Law to the Brazilian Civil Code (Decree-Law 4,657/42).
+Although there is no consensus on which conflict of laws rules should apply in this regard, tribunals seated in Brazil often apply the Brazilian conflict of law rules, which are established by the Introductory Rules to the Brazilian Law (Decree-Law 4,657/42).
 Article 9 of this law recognises the lex loci contractus rule, which provides that the law of the country in which the contract was executed should apply.
 Article 9 further provides that if the parties executed the contract in different venues, the law of the claimant’s country of residence will prevail.

 Are there any provisions on the separability of arbitration agreements?